AntonStoeckl/dynamic-streams-eventstore-go/docs/development.md

 ### Documentation Updates

-When making changes, update relevant documentation:
+When making changes, update the relevant documentation:

 - Update `docs/` files for user-facing changes
 - Update `README.md` if necessary